Kong/kongponents/docs/components/dropdown.md

 KDropdown is a button (or any slotted content) that is clicked to trigger a fly-out menu popover.

+KDropdown provides a popover menu of options, shown by clicking on the dropdown trigger.
+The trigger defaults to an instance of KButton; however, you may provide slotted content for a custom trigger.

 <ClientOnly>
   <KDropdown trigger-text="Documentation" :items="deepClone(defaultItems)" />
 </ClientOnly>